xCASx/udacity-nd209_robotics/project-4_Follow_Me/README.md

 The batch size change had the biggest impact on model quality.
 Adjustments of learning rate improved model insignificantly.
 It means that initial guess was good enough and Adam optimizer works well without additional tuning.
 The resulting score after these improvements increased to 0.4173.

 As assumed, amount of epochs and steps per epoch parameters helped to improve the best model further.
 The resulting score after these improvements increased to **0.4482**.
-Here I've decided to stop my experiments.
+I've decided to stop my experiments here for now.

 Winner model convergence: